avikganguly01/documentation/index.md

 ### Contributors

-OpenG2P emerged out of the 2014-2016 Sierra Leone Ebola Payments Program, bootstrapped by the [DSTI, GoSL](https://dsti.gov.sl) and is now being developed as a Digital Public Good.
+OpenG2P emerged out of the 2014-2016 Sierra Leone Ebola Payments Program, bootstrapped by the [DSTI, GoSL](https://dsti.gov.sl), [iDT Labs](https://idtlabs.xyz), [Mifos](https://mifos.org) and partners and is now being developed as a Digital Public Good.

 OpenG2P depends on an active community of volunteers.
-Anyone can help with defining challenges, delve into the github backlog, and improve the documentation on this site.
+Anyone can help with defining challenges, delve into the Github backlog, and improve the documentation on this site.

 [Be a Contributor](#){: class="button outline-btn"}